 Prerequisite Programs (PRPs) are the basic conditions and activities that are essential to maintain a hygienic environment for food production.
 They include aspects such as personnel hygiene, pest control, cleaning and sanitation, waste management, equipment maintenance, etc. PRPs are based on the technical specifications for each sector of the food industry, such as ISO/TS 22002-1 for food manufacturers, ISO/TS 22002-4 for food packaging manufacturers, etc.

 HACCP is a systematic method of identifying and assessing food safety hazards (biological, chemical, or physical agents that can cause harm to consumers) and establishing control measures to prevent or reduce them to acceptable levels.
+Organizations familiar with FDA cGMP requirements or VDA 6.3 process auditing will find the structured, risk-based approach of HACCP highly complementary.
 HACCP involves seven principles:

 - conducting a hazard analysis,